kunalparmar/kit-deploymentizer/README.md

 ##### configuration default name: kit.yaml

 This is a small configuration file used to configure paths and the plugin to be used by Deploymentizer.
 You can specify the file by passing in the --conf flag at startup.
-This can be used to set the paths for the various files and configure the plugin used for loading env configuration.
+This is used to set the paths for the various files and configure the plugin used for loading env configuration.

 Default `kit.yaml` looks like:
 ```
 version: '2'
-load:
+base:
   path: "[PATH-TO-DIRECTORY]"
 images:
-    path: ./manifests/images
+  path: /manifests/images
   property: image
 type:
   path: ./type
 cluster:
-    path: ./clusters
+  path: /manifests/clusters
 resources:
-    path: ./resources
+  path: /manifests/resources
 output:
   path: /generated
 plugin:
-  path: ./src/plugin/env-api
+  path: /src/plugin/env-api
 ```

 ##### base-cluster.yaml